Mazzya/Mazzya/README.md

 ### About me 🙍‍♂️:
-I am a young Python and Java developer who loves what he does.
+I am a Python and Java developer who loves what he does.
 Every day I learn something new that allows me to create new things that I share on github.
 I am a cybersecurity fanatic and that is why I spend a lot of time and effort studying it 😄

 > If you can imagine it, you can program it.